nikhilgiridharan/nikhilgiridharan/README.md

 ## Education

-- The University of Texas at Dallas, Bachelor of Science in Computer Science
+- The University of Texas at Dallas, Bachelors Degree in Computer Science

 ## Contact